Pa3kowen/printf/README.md

-printf projectcollaborative project by Patrick Onyeka and John Njoku
+printf project collaborative project by Patrick Onyeka and John Njoku